I truly believe that many times the cure for what ails us has already been given by God in the form of plants.

 - Other herbal option would be something like vitex and/or dong quai – both help to normalize the menstrual cycle, but note that dong quai should not be taken alone and should not be taken during pregnancy.

-- Boil 3½ cups of water and add one heaping teaspoon of each herb to either a french press, or jar to strain later. (if you dry your own red clover, add a handful of blossoms)
+- Boil 3½ cups of water and add the herbs to either a french press, or jar to strain later. (if you dry your own red clover, add a handful of blossoms)

 - Pour the boiling water over the herbs and let sit for 3-4 hours, straining into a jar when finished infusing.